dgaydukov/cert-aws/files/sa.md

 * Long Running Applications (Lambda max time is 900sec.
 If you need some long running jobs you should consider EC2)
 * Dynamic Websites (although you can use Lambda to create static website, it's better to use some programming language like java/node.js and deploy it to EC2)
 * Stateful Applications (Lambda is stateless, if you need state it's better to create app in java/node.js and deploy it ot EC2 + RDS/DynamoDb)
+Cold Start - when you first run your lambda and aws search for idle server and run your lambda on this sever, delay may happen.
+When you run it for second and consecutive time, there is no delay.
+By default lambda runs in no VPC (so it has internet access), if you want your lambda to talk with other services you should put it into
+VPC, if your lambda need internet access you have to configure nat for it.

 ###### AWS Step Functions
 Step Functions - visual tool that allows you to build complex logic based on lambda and EC2 calls.